kolenaIO/kolena/docs/metrics/cohens-kappa.md

+---
+description: Learn about Cohen's Kappa, a metric that measures agreement
+---

 # Cohen's Kappa

 Cohen's Kappa is a statistical metric that evaluates the reliability of an algorithm's predictions with similar goals